kinshuk4/daily-coding-problem-solutions/problem1101_1150/README.md

 Given a mapping of digits to letters (as in a phone number), and a digit string, return all possible letters the number could represent.
 You can assume each valid number in the mapping is a single digit.

 For example if {“2”: [“a”, “b”, “c”], 3: [“d”, “e”, “f”], …} then “23” should return [“ad”, “ae”, “af”, “bd”, “be”, “bf”, “cd”, “ce”, “cf"].

+## Daily Coding Problem: Problem #1105 [Medium]

+This problem was asked by Facebook.

+Given a multiset of integers, return whether it can be partitioned into two subsets whose sums are the same.

+For example, given the multiset `{15, 5, 20, 10, 35, 15, 10}`, it would return true, since we can split it up into `{15, 5, 10, 15, 10}` and `{20, 35},` which both add up to `55`.

+Given the multiset `{15, 5, 20, 10, 35}`, it would return false, since we can't split it up into two subsets that add up to the same sum.